qitianshi/tyros/Lesson 1/README.md

-# Lesson 1 — the `print` statement, comments, and variables
+# Lesson 1 — input/output, comments, and variables

 ## An introduction
 Computer science is about using computers to solve problems.